RaghuBhogireddy/Java/docs/Notes.md

 -   We can also consider as a blueprint and from which we can create objects
 - A Class member can be a field  or a method or some type of dependent element
 - If a field is static, there is only one copy in the memory and the value is associate with the class or template it self
-- If a field is non static, it is instance field and and each object have different value stored in this field
+- If a field is non-static, it is instance field and and each object have different value stored in this field
 - A Static method can't depend on any object state, so it can't be referenced by any instance members
 - A methods that operated on instance fields, should be non-static